liubin/docs.hyper.sh-hyperform/01-GettingStarted/01-prerequisites.md

 ```

-If you get some output like this, congratulations, you have a terraform correctly installed.
+If you receive this output, congratulations, you have a terraform correctly installed.